posativ/regenwolken/doc/BUGS.md

 Bugs:

-    - adds a \u0000 char at the end of filename.
+    - automatic screenhots uploading adds a \u0000 char to the end of the filename.
 Server-side seems to fix it.
+Would break e.g. `cloudapp_api`
-      Would break cloudapp_api e.g
+    - /register: HTTP 201 -> success, but there is no way, to indicate, what could be wrong with the current username (exists e.g.)

 ## cloudapp_api (Ruby wrapper)